Pavana Ganga

-Pavana Ganga is a 1977 Kannada-language film directed by Y. R. Swamy and produced by C. Jayaram.
-It is based on the novel of the same name by Krishnamoorthy Puranik.
+Pavana Ganga is a 1977 Kannada-language film directed by Y. R. Swamy based on the novel of the same name by Krishnamoorthy Puranik.
 The film stars Srinath, Aarathi and Ashok.
 Ashok and Arathi were paired as brother and sister for the first time in their career.
 They went on to be paired as brother and sister four years later for one more time in Thayiya Madilalli.
+T. N. Balakrishna, B. Jaya and Dwarakish feature in supporting roles.
+The film follows a woman's (Aarathi) long journey of sacrifice and resilience as she navigates poverty, family obligations and unfulfilled love.

+The film was produced by C. Jayaram under the banner Vijaya Vinayaka Enterprises, with music composed by the duo Rajan–Nagendra, cinematography by R. Chittibabu and editing by P. Bhaktavatsalam.
+The film's soundtrack, particularly the track "Aakasha Deepavu Neenu" became popular.

 Plot

-Ganga is a village girl who runs away with her brother Narsimha because of her aunt mistreating her.
-She comes to Bangalore in search of a job and after several years she falls in love with Annayya (Srinath) Narsimha's friend.
-Narsimsha marries Yamuna a rich businessman's daughter.
-Yamuna does not like Ganga's interference in her married life.
-Will Ganga leave her brother's house or stay?
-Watch this movie to know more.